Katrien Houtmeyers

 Katrien Houtmeyers (born 22 January 1981) is a Belgian businesswoman and politician active within the N-VA party.

 Biography

-Houtmeyers was born and raised in Leuven.
-In 2003 she obtained a master's degree in psychology at the KU Leuven.
+Houtmeyers was born and raised in Leuven, Belgium.
+In 2003, she obtained a master's degree in psychology at the KU Leuven.
 She founded a communications company before becoming the co-owner of a garden furniture store.
 In the Belgian municipal elections of 2018, she was elected municipal councilor in Leuven.
 Since the 2019 Belgian federal election, she has served as an MP in the Chamber of Representatives for the Flemish Brabant constituency.
+During the Belgian regional elections of 9th June 2024 Houtmeyers was elected as MP in the Flemish Parliament.